reznik-lab/mtdna-dlp/README.md

 conda install -c conda-forge matplotlib
 ```

-Additionally, a VEP offline cache needs to be installed (NOTE: cache must be same version as VEP version).
+Additionally, a VEP offline cache needs to be installed __(NOTE: CACHE MUST BE SAME VERSION AS VEP VERSION)__.
 Please refer to https://uswest.ensembl.org/info/docs/tools/vep/script/vep_cache.html for instructions on how to install a VEP cache.
 Due to the size of the caches, it will likely take several hours to install.

 ## Running the single cell pipeline (in the command line)